Hudson Taylor II: Early life

-James Hudson Taylor II was born in Scotland, UK on 24 February, 1894.
+James Hudson Taylor II was born in Scotland, UK on 24 February 1894.
 His father Herbert Hudson Taylor was the eldest son of Hudson Taylor, founder of the China Inland Mission.

 At the age of six months old, Taylor II sailed from England to China with his parents.
-Later, he attended Chefoo Schools for missionary children, founded by his grandfather and taught by his father.
+Later, he attended Chefoo School for missionary children, founded by his grandfather and taught by his father.
 Initially, he was a boy who "read the Bible and prayed but did not believe."
 But one day, inspired by the Holy Spirit, he accepted the Lord Jesus, repented of his sins, and transformed into a diligent and motivated student.

-After graduation from Chefoo Schools, Taylor II went to Shanghai to study pharmacy.
-In 1917, upon completing his medical study, he went to the Gospel Hospital founded by the China Inland Mission in Kaifeng, Henan Province, engaging in medical missionary work as a pharmacist.
+After graduation from Chefoo School, Taylor II went to Shanghai to study pharmacy.
+In 1917, upon completing his studies, he went to the Gospel Hospital founded by the China Inland Mission in Kaifeng, Henan Province, engaging in medical missionary work as a pharmacist.

 Later, Taylor II went to the United States and attended George Washington University.
 In 1924, he married Alice E. Hayes, became an American citizen, and joined the American Methodist Church.

-After graduating from university, the young Taylor's pastored churches in the United States for over two years.
+After graduating from university, Taylor II pastored churches in the United States for over two years.
 In 1926, he accepted a commission from the Methodist Mission and returned to Henan, China with his wife.
 They worked in Luoyang and Kaifeng.

 Kaifeng Bible School

 In 1927, Taylor II founded the Free Methodist Kaifeng Bible School in Kaifeng, Henan, and served as its principal.
 During this time, his children Alice, James, Jeannie, and Kathleen, were born.

 After the outbreak of the Sino-Japanese War, Kaifeng fell into the hands of the Japanese in June 1938.
 The family bought ship tickets to go back to the US.
-However, after sincere prays they decided to stay with the Chinese people.
+However, after prayer, they decided to stay with the Chinese people.
 In 1939, the couple left their children at the Chefoo Schools in Yantai and went to Shaanxi to preach the Gospel.